 Next, you'll see a prompt asking if you wish to refund the value of the order, as in the example below:

-Clicking Yes will remove the items from the order and one of the following actions will happen:
+Enter the Ecommerce tender name (as shown above) and click on Continue to remove the items from the order and one of the following actions will happen:

 If you cancel the transaction in Cloud POS on the same day that the order was placed, this will cancel the payment (rather than it being considered a refund).
 The transaction will never be sent to your acquirer for settlement.